How to Cap Water Pipes With Push-to-Connect Fittings

 - Tubing cutter or hacksaw

 - Tape measure

-- Push-on pipe caps
+- Push-to-connect pipe caps

 Drain residual water and pressure from the pipes by turning on an outside spigot or a faucet that is lower than the pipes you are working on (such as on a basement washtub).
-This minimizes the amount of water that spills out of the pipes when you cut them.Continue to 3 of 5 below.
+This minimizes the amount of water that spills out of the pipes when you cut into them.

-Cut the water pipes, using a tubing cutter.
-You can also use a hacksaw, but be careful to make a clean, square cut to ensure a proper seal with the push-on fittings.
-Leave as much pipe as possible so you won't have to lengthen it later when reconnecting the fixture.
+Cut off the water pipes, using a tubing cutter if you have enough room to rotate the tool around the pipe.
+You can also use a hacksaw, but be careful to make a clean, square cut to ensure a proper seal with the push-to-connect caps.
+Leave as much pipe as possible so you won't have to add an extension later when reconnecting the fixture.

-Measure from the end of each pipe and make a depth marking, using a marker, as directed by the push-on fitting manufacturer.
+Measure from the end of each pipe and make a depth marking, as directed by the push-to-connect fitting manufacturer.
 The mark will tell you when the fitting is pushed on all the way, which is essential for a proper seal.

 Turn the water back on and check the cap connections for leaks.